mel-johnston/reading-notes/class2.md

 **The Terminal** aka command line interface (CLI)

-This is a way to navigate your computer through simple commands (vs using a mouse and keyboard).
-This isn't limited to just navgated, you can create and delete files and folders as well.
+This is a way to navigate your computer through text-based commands (vs using a mouse and keyboard).

 ## Things I want to know more about